Posts in "SaaS"

 The Fast way to spend $124.5m of VC money

 Fast was aiming to take on Shopify with its one-click checkout.
 It raised $124.5m to take on this challenge, but the unit economics had a galaxy-sized hole in them.
 They were spending $10m per month on an annual revenue of $600k.
-By comparison, Bolt, one of their competitors, was doing $40m a year in the same period.
+By comparison, Bolt, one of their competitors, was doing $40m revenue a year in the same period.

 4. The Technical Reality Gap: When Reliability Doesn’t Match Marketing